 Next, I select the subject and the material for the mosaic.
 Stained glass is perfect for this project and I have shown several of these.

 My favorite material happens to be porcelain china, nipped to show the designs to the best advantage.
 To create dragonflies and butterflies, using the designs from the rims of china plates and saucers is much more challenging than using stained glass.

-Select the design.
 You can find patterns using Google Images and print them out; I like to save them to Word and then adjust the image size.
 You can draw your own design, or you might find pictures in books and magazines.
-According to the instructions in the link below about how to mosaic on mesh, on a flat surface, tape down layers of, first: your paper design, second: a square from a clear baggie, and third: a piece of mesh.
+According to the instructions about how to mosaic on mesh, on a flat surface, tape down layers of, first: your paper design, second: a square from a clear baggie, and third: a piece of mesh.

-I use jewelry -- usually glass beads -- to make dragonfly and butterfly bodies and antenna.
+I use jewelry—usually glass beads—to make dragonfly and butterfly bodies and antennae.
 Use either thread or flexible wire to hold the beads together before you glue them down.

 I glue the pieces (tesserae) to the mesh using dabs of MAC glue, making sure that each piece has dabs of glue on it, yet leaving portions unglued so that when you adhere the mosaic to the stone, there are areas allowing the two materials to be glued together.